9elements/pwrseqd/doc/config.md

                          When high the signal `signal_name`  is driven from actual GPIO level.
 - `gated_idle_high`: boolean.
 When gated the signal reads as high.
 - `gated_idle_low`: boolean.
 When gated the signal reads as low.
+- `gated_output_od_low`: boolean.
+When gated the pin is set to output and driven low.

 ### Example